jadounrahul/kartsnms/doc/Installation/Images.md

 Remember to edit/remove them if you change (and you should) the VM network configuration.

 - WebUI (http://localhost:8080)
-  - username: librenms
+  - username: kartsnms
   - password: `D32fwefwef`

 - SSH (change the password ssh://localhost:2023)
-  - username: librenms
+  - username: kartsnms
   - password: `CDne3fwdfds`

 - SSH (remove this account)